jthweb/Windows-12/README.md

 ----

 Hey everyone!
 I'm Jonathan, a high school student tinkering with tech.
-I am the developer of Windows 12 Concept.
+I am the developer of the Windows 12 Concept.

 It's free, open-source, and made with ❤️.